-Get answers to these questions—plus your specific ACA reporting questions—from a true payroll expert, attorney Alice Gilman, editor of Payroll Legal Alert.
-This is your last, best chance to get everything right and avoid those pricy penalties!
+Get answers to all these timely questions—plus your specific ACA reporting worries—from a true payroll expert, attorney Alice Gilman, editor of Payroll Legal Alert.
+This is your best chance to get everything right and avoid those pricy penalties!